 We all know that cyber criminals are getting smarter and more creative, and they’re determined to find new ways in.
 So, it’s no wonder that today’s companies are hiring third-party security auditors to test their systems, look for weaknesses, and recommend fixes.
 A security audit is a crucial part of a security protection strategy, as it helps an organization know about its vulnerabilities and find the gaps in the system.

 The question is, how do you know which security audit is best for your business?
-Well, for all US-based companies that want to achieve standard set of compliance through security audits, NIST cybersecurity framework is one of the best ways.
+Well, for all US-based companies that want to achieve a standard set of compliance through security audits, the NIST cybersecurity framework is one of the best ways.

 What Does NIST Stand for?

 NIST stands for the National Institute of Standards and Technology.
 NIST is a non-regulatory agency of the US Department of Commerce with a mission to promote industrial innovation and industrial competitiveness.